Poacher Line: Allington Chord

 When part of the line was shared with the East Coast Main Line, there was a common bottleneck on the three miles north of Grantham to the Barkston South junction, which held up valuable slots on a more important route.
-A solution was urgently needed to get the Skegness trains off this route.
+A solution was needed urgently to reroute Poacher Line trains.

 In October 2005, trains heading for Skegness were diverted back towards Nottingham as far as Allington junction, a new £11 million short section of track, which was built to allow trains to head on to the Grantham Avoiding Line.
-This has increased reliability at the expense of a slightly increased standard (but non-halted) journey time.
+This has increased reliability at the expense of a slightly increased standard journey time.